Sunny1928/Escaping_Fire_Simulation/README.md

 ## **Overview**

 This project simulates a fire evacuation scenario where multiple agents attempt to escape from a fire using different decision-making methods.
-The implemented methods include random movement, Monte Carlo Tree Search (MCTS), and Q-learning.
+The implemented methods include random movement, A-Star heuristic search, Monte Carlo Tree Search (MCTS), and Q-learning.

 ## **Methods**

 - **Random**: Agents move arbitrarily without strategic planning.
 - **MCTS (Monte Carlo Tree Search)**: Agents use a search-based approach to determine optimal moves.
 - **Q-learning**: Agents learn optimal escape strategies through reinforcement learning.
+- **A-Star**: Agents will use A* to find a trajectory towards the nearest exit at every tick while also maintaining safe distance from fires.

 ## Run the simulation